ox-vgg/wise/docs/Install.md

 Using the conda tool, the WISE software dependencies can be installed as follows.
 Please note:

 - We recommend you to use a recent version of conda (22 or greater) / mamba (1.4+).
 WISE might not work on lower versions of conda / mamba.

-- If you are using WISE on non-Intel platforms, edit `environment.yml` to remove the reference to `mkl`
+- If you are using WISE on an Intel platforms, you may install the MKL distribution of BLAS for better performance on FAISS by appending the `blas=*=mkl` argument to the `conda env create` command.

 ```
 conda env create --name wise -f environment.yml